Emergency Dentistry – Big Pine Key, FL

 How to Handle Common Dental Emergencies

-When a dental emergency strikes, one of the first things you should do is call our office so that we can schedule you for an appointment as soon as possible.
-The sooner you get to our office, the more effectively we can address your issue and get you out of discomfort.
+When a dental emergency strikes, one of the first things you should do is call our dental office so that we can schedule you for an appointment as soon as possible.
+The sooner you get to our dental office, the more effectively we can address your issue and get you out of discomfort.
 The last thing you should do is put off your care, even if you think you can handle it on your own.
 Our team members are experts in providing emergency care tips, regardless of the type of emergency you’re experiencing.
 Prior to your visit, here’s what you should do to improve your situation.

 Use floss to remove potential food debris from between your teeth.
-If pain does not stop, take over-the-counter painkillers like ibuprofen or naproxen.
-Avoid aspirin as direct contact from it can cause a burning sensation in your tooth.
+If the pain does not stop, take over-the-counter painkillers like ibuprofen or naproxen.
+Avoid aspirin as direct contact can cause a burning sensation in your tooth.
 Apply a cold compress to your face to reduce any swelling.
 In many cases, a toothache is a sign that root canal therapy is necessary.

-Collect any pieces of tooth that you can and avoid chewing on that side of your mouth until you get to our office.
+Collect any pieces of tooth that you can and avoid chewing on that side of your mouth until you get to our dental office.
 If the tooth is jagged or sharp in any way, cover it with dental cement, dental wax, or sugar-free gum to avoid accidentally cutting your oral tissue and gums.
 Apply a cold compress in 10-minute intervals to treat swelling and inflammation.
 Take ibuprofen or naproxen sodium to reduce pain.
 If the damage is too extensive, we may have to extract the tooth completely.

 Locate the tooth and pick it up by the crown portion only.
 Do not touch the root nor remove any tissue still attached to the root.
 After gently rinsing off any dirt or debris from the tooth and washing your mouth out with lukewarm water, place the tooth back into your socket to keep it preserved.
-You can also place it in between your cheek and gums or in a container of milk or saltwater until you get to our office.
-You’ll want to get to our practice within the hour if possible to increase your chances of reimplantation.
+You can also place it in between your cheek and gums or in a container of milk or saltwater until you get to our dental office.
+You’ll want to get to our dental office within the hour if possible to increase your chances of reimplantation.

-After cleaning the restoration, you can use either dental cement, denture adhesive, or sugar-free gum to temporarily reseat the crown until you get to our office.
+After cleaning the restoration, you can use either dental cement, denture adhesive, or sugar-free gum to temporarily reseat the crown until you get to our dental office.
 This should not be considered a permanent solution.
 If you do not have the restoration, cover the tooth with dental wax or gum to reduce exposure to oral bacteria.

 How to Prevent Dental Emergencies